 ♻️ Substitutions

-- Flour - All-purpose flour works well (use same amount by weight).
+- Flour - All-purpose flour works well (use the same amount by weight).
 Your focaccia will be slightly less chewy but just as delicious.
-I've even used 00 pizza flour - creates an extra-tender crumb.
+I've even used 00 pizza flour - it creates an extra-tender crumb.
 For whole wheat, replace only 30% of the flour to maintain proper rise.

-- Yeast - Active dry yeast works too (use same amount).
+- Yeast - Active dry yeast works too (use the same amount).
 Just activate it in the warm water first until bubbly - about 5 minutes.
 For fresh yeast, use triple the amount by weight (7g dry = 21g fresh).
-Store fresh yeast in the fridge and check for mold before using.
+Store fresh yeast in the fridge and check for mould before using.

 - Olive Oil - While EVOO is ideal, regular olive oil works in the dough.
 For topping, use the best you have - even melted butter adds a nice browning.

 - Salt - Any sea salt works beautifully.
-If using table salt, reduce amount by half since it's more concentrated.
+If using table salt, reduce the amount by half since it's more concentrated.
 My Italian friend swears by salted butter in the dough when she's out of salt!

 - Garlic - ¼ teaspoon garlic powder replaces 1 fresh clove.
-For deeper flavor, roast a whole head and spread the soft cloves over the dough before baking.
+For a deeper flavor, roast a whole head and spread the soft cloves over the dough before baking.

 - Tomatoes - Sun-dried tomatoes (chopped) or pitted olives make a great shelf-stable alternative.
 I've even used roasted red peppers when my cherry tomatoes went bad.